-Ace Centre’s free symbol communication charts are an important and popular resource we are proud to offer as part of our charitable service.
+Ace Centre’s free symbol communication charts are an important and popular resource that we are proud to offer as part of our charitable service.
 Thousands of people visit our website year after year to download them and help get someone started with paper-based AAC.
 Originally developed to complement our eBook Getting Started with Paper-Based Symbol Resources we thought about what we could do to improve the charts to make them more accessible to more people and have released updates and new features to do just that.

 Below we hear from our colleagues Tina Voizey, Information and Resources Manager, and Katharine Buckley, Senior AAC Consultant and lead contributor to both the eBook and symbol charts, about this exciting development and things to consider when downloading a resource.